fedejordanolx/LocalizablesOrganizer/README.md

 - If there are duplicated keys
 - Another issues

+###Planning

+- Migrate header strings to a plist file
+- Sort headers alphabetically
+- More validations
+- Open from a file manager, and not copying the file content
+- Save file
+- List of headers and keys editable
+- Search key

-All these issues have been added trying to add a new localizable file :D so if you found another issue, please add it to the code.
+All these checkings have been added trying to add a new localizable file :D so if you found another issue, please add it to the code.

 Thanks!